tesk9/palette/README.md

 #### Generating palettes

-Generate a customized cubehelix color scheme using `Palette.Cubehelix`, or by using `Color.Generator` helpers.
+Generate a customized cubehelix color scheme using `Palette.Cubehelix`.
-This color scheme is neat!
-It's a particularly good choice for charts & graphs because it generates colors that have quite even visual intensity.
+These schemes are a good choice for charts & graphs because the produced colors have quite even visual intensity.

 Alternatively, generate a palette with colors that pop: